Best EV Charger Installers in High Point, North Carolina

 Do I need a weatherproof EV charger in High Point, North Carolina?

-Given the local climate in High Point, High Point sees both summer heat and winter cold.
-Select a NEMA 4-rated charger designed to operate reliably across wide temperature ranges..
+Given the local climate in High Point, Guilford County and the surrounding Piedmont Triad are treated as IECC climate zone 3A, so High Point outdoor installs need humid-climate weatherproofing and summer heat considerations..
 A charger with a NEMA 4 or NEMA 4X rating is recommended for outdoor installations.

 Who can legally install an EV charger in North Carolina?